thecodinglive/hanbit-gradle-book-example/README.md

-# hbgradlebook
+# hanbit-gradle-book-example
-here is gradle book korea version example
+here is gradle book korea version example project for the HanbitMedia RealTime Series of Gradle Book